This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - Negotiations and Settlement.
 Your lawyer will try to resolve your case with a settlement negotiation.
 Your attorney will lay out the evidence against the defendant to negotiate a settlement amount for your family.
 The goal is to settle now instead of going through a lengthy trial.[4]

 - Trial.
-Most defendants agree to settle out of court in medical malpractice cases, even if they are unwilling to admit negligence.
+Most defendants agree to settle out of court in medical malpractice cases, even if unwilling to admit negligence.
 It is usually less expensive because juries tend to award more significant amounts.
 If your cerebral palsy lawsuit goes to trial, your attorney will present the evidence before a jury.
-The board decides if the defendants are negligent and the amount of any monetary award you are entitled to receive.[5]
+The jury decides if the defendants are negligent and the amount of any monetary award they are entitled to receive.

 How Much Can I Get from a Cerebral Palsy Lawsuit Settlement?